-Martin Bashir's ABC documentary, The Last 100 Days of Diana, builds a premise that the beloved princess's death was entirely preventable had she not set the wheels of publicity in motion herself.
+Martin Bashir's ABC documentary builds a premise that the beloved princess's death was entirely preventable had she not set the wheels of publicity in motion herself.
+It brings to light one major question: Was Diana's death caused by a single phone call?

 Diana's final months were spent recovering from the wreckage of her marriage, trying to salvage her own image in the face of her ex-husband's attempt at public humiliation and desperately clinging to a romance that was wilting on the vine.